HOW DOES POSITIVITY HELP YOUR CAREER?

 As far as the “X” items, ask yourself how you can learn or grow from them.
 Then remind yourself that dwelling on these things is a waste of energy since they are out of your control.
 Remember this saying, “Think of what you could achieve if you took the energy you spend on things you cannot change and invested it in things you can.”

 7. Change your story – Have you ever found yourself jumping to the worst conclusion?

 Interestingly, this is normal and it’s been an important part of our evolution to help us survive but it can cause us a lot of unnecessary stress in today’s world.
 An example is the story we tell ourselves when someone doesn’t return our phone call or email.
 It could be your boss or even a friend.
 We are wired to assume that the person is blowing us off and doesn’t care about us.
 A great way to change our story is to use the ABCD approach.

 A = Action (Your boss doesn’t respond to your email asking for time off.)

 B = Belief (You believe they must be an uncaring jerk.)

 C = Consequences (You get mad at them for being such a jerk and feel unappreciated.)

 D = Dispute (You can dispute your belief and remind yourself that you don’t know why they didn’t respond.
 They could be distracted and stressed by some crisis happening in their work or life or just forgetful).

-Disputing your belief creates different consequences or emotions because you can make up a different story that lets you feel compassion and hope that they are OK or patience for their faults.
-Instead of getting defensive, you can ask them if there is a problem.
+Disputing your belief creates different consequences or emotions because you can make up a different story that lets you feel compassion and hope that they’re OK or patience for their faults.
+Instead of getting defensive, you can ask them if there’s a problem.